-ChildLinK’s origins dated back to 1995 and the registration in Guyana as a branch of the Christian Children’s Fund of Great Britain (CCFGB).
-In 2002 CCFGB merged with the European Children’s Trust to form EveryChild, and the branch was re-named EveryChild Guyana.
+ChildLinK’s origins dates back to 1995 when the Christian Children’s Fund of Great Britain (CCFGB) established a local branch in Guyana.
+In 2002, CCFGB merged with European’s Children’s Trust to form EveryChild and the local branch was renamed EveryChild Guyana.

 During the 1990s, the programme approach was providing direct aid to children in need, mainly in Georgetown.
 During the 2000s, EveryChild Guyana, along with its parent organisation, adopted a rights-based approach to programming, and focused its attention on children separated from their families or at risk of being so.
 The change from direct aid to a rights-based approach introduced efforts to develop projects that not only changed children’s lives, but also resulted in the sustainable development of Guyana’s child protection system.